alokpadhi/System-Design/Grokking System Design Fundamentals/network_essentials.md

 - **Use Cases:** Real-time streaming (audio/video), online gaming, VoIP.
 - **Example:**
   - **Streaming a live sports match:** Video is sent via UDP for lowest latency.
 Occasional loss or out-of-order segments may cause momentary glitches, but the stream continues smoothly and quickly for viewers.
+  - **Online Gaming**: When playing multiplayer games, UDP sends your movement data instantly - if one packet showing your character's position gets lost, it doesn't matter because the next packet with your updated position is already on the way.
+  - **Voice Calls**: VoIP services like Skype use UDP because real-time conversation requires immediate delivery - a slightly garbled word is better than a delayed conversation.

 ***